Stefon Diggs Player Prop Bets for the NFL Playoffs | Buffalo vs. Kansas City 1/23/2022

 - Diggs has been the target of 25.0% (164 total) of his team's 655 passing attempts this season.

-- Diggs (34 red zone targets) has been the recipient of 27.4% of his team's 124 red zone pass attempts.
+- Diggs has seen the ball thrown his way 34 times in the red zone this season, 27.4% of his team's 124 red zone pass attempts.

 - The Bills have run 58.7% passing plays and 41.3% rushing plays this season.
 They rank third in the NFL in scoring.